Colorado Bill Mandating Secure Storage Of Guns Passes First Committee

 Dave Kopel, a Second Amendment expert, says more people die from heatstroke than accidental shootings.
 He argues the bill could do more harm than good.

 “When someone is under attack, fine motor skills are difficult.
-So it is incorrect for people to think removing the trigger lock while under the stress of a criminal attack is some kind of easy thing to do,” he said.MORE NEWS: Weld County Joins 'Meat In' Day Supporters Following Polis' Controversial Announcement
+So it is incorrect for people to think removing the trigger lock while under the stress of a criminal attack is some kind of easy thing to do,” he said.MORE NEWS: Full In-Person Learning Could Be Coming Back Soon In Douglas County Middle And High Schools

 Supporters say secure storage of guns would not only help prevent accidental shootings, but teen suicides too.
 The bill passed its first committee on a party-line vote.